Saleen: 2000s

-2010s
+2010–present

 In 2010, 2011 Saleen Mustangs were made in Detroit by Revstone, the company that purchased and legally produced 42 Saleens those years.
-Steve Saleen was selling Mustangs under the SMS name as he did not legally own the name Saleen.
-At the end of 2011, there was an agreement between Ford, Revstone and Steve Saleen to let him start producing under the Saleen name again.
+Steve Saleen was selling Mustangs under the SMS name, as he did not legally own the name Saleen.
+At the end of 2011, an agreement was reached between Ford, Revstone, and Steve Saleen to let him start producing under the Saleen name again.

-In 2013, Saleen entered into a merger that resulted in Saleen being a publicly traded company.
-Later that year it was announced that the Saleen operations, manufacturing, research and development, and paint facilities would be consolidated to an expansive four acre campus in Southern California.
+On June 26, 2013, Saleen became public through a reverse merger.
+It was listed on the OTC Bulletin Board and is controlled and majority owned by Steve Saleen.
+Later that year, the Saleen operations, manufacturing, research and development, and paint facilities were announced to be consolidated to a four-acre campus in Southern California.

 In 2014, Saleen entered into an agreement to expand vehicle distribution to include China.
-In August 2014, Saleen unveiled an all-electric performance model, the Foursixteen (a tuned version of Tesla Model S).
+In August 2014, Saleen unveiled an all-electric performance model, the Foursixteen (a tuned version of the Tesla Model S).

-In 2019, the Chinese joint-venture presented an updated version of the Saleen S7 (called the S7 Le Mans), at an event which featured Jason Statham and Chris Wu.
-In addition to their American hypercar, Jiangsu Secco Automobile Technology Corporation also promoted a few Rugao-built vehicles, including their electric microcar called the "MaiMai" and a crossover called the "MAC".
+By the end of 2014, the company was in significant debt and on the verge of bankruptcy.
+During 2015, in an attempt to raise money, the company offered a Saleen Mustang to investors who put up more than $1 million in capital.
+The company settled a lawsuit with a journalist critical of their business models.

+The Securities and Exchange Commission revoked the registration of Saleen's securities on October 12, 2017.
+The company reverted to being privately held at this time.
+In 2022, Electrek reported that Saleen was seeking small investors with a minimum of $500 to invest in the company, and that as of September 2021 Saleen had only $14,000 cash on hand.

 Jiangsu Saleen Automotive Technology

-In 2017, along with partner Charles Wang, Saleen formed a partnership with the city of Rugao to form a company named "Jiangsu Saleen Automotive Technology" in the city of Rugao.
-The company was to produce and distribute Saleen vehicles in China for the Chinese market.
-The company's only mass-produced model, the Maimai, had a maximum speed of 100 kilometers per hour and a new European driving cycle range of 305 km, was introduced in 2019, but only 27 had sold as of April 2021.
-In May 2020, the former legal manager at Saleen, Qiao Yudong, revealed that the chairman of the company, Wang Xiaolin, had made false claims about technology investment and embezzled a significant amount of state capital by inflating the costs of so called "car-making technologies".
-Wang then absconded to the United States.
-As a result, the local Court closed down two local factories of Saleen Auto, froze the equity of four companies held by Wang, and shuttered Saleen Auto's Shanghai branch.